riccardogiorato/pocketbotanist/docs/README.md

 I developed the entire application as a Single Page Application([SPA](https://en.wikipedia.org/wiki/Single-page_application)), the app interacts with the user by dynamically changing the current page rather than loading entire new pages from a backend server.
 I also added various modules to help me out building it such as [vue-material](https://vuematerial.io/) to develop the UI and UX more easily.

 **Pre-processing image**
-One step really important in the evaluation of images by the TensorFlow model was the pre-processing of images, resizing them down to width and height equals to the network input size and even changing the order or color value array for custom-vision from RGB to BGR.
+There's one step really important in the evaluation of images by the TensorFlow model, the pre-processing of images.
+The code need to resize them down to width and height equals to the network input size and even changing the order or color value array for custom-vision from RGB to BGR.
-I decided to remove the python code from the backend function to reduce the cloud execution time, doing those steps on device with the help of HTML5 Canvas, as it can seen in the functions [here](https://github.com/Giorat/pocketbotanist/blob/master/js/src/components/AnalyzePhoto.vue#L144) with the functions:
+I decided to remove the python code from the backend function to reduce the Cloud execution time, doing those steps on device with the help of HTML5 Canvas, as it can seen in the functions [here](https://github.com/Giorat/pocketbotanist/blob/master/js/src/components/AnalyzePhoto.vue#L144) with the functions:

 - resizeImg256
 - cropcenter